godofbooks/rng-discord/README.md

 rng.env: The .env file that allows the code to access the bot token without storing it in the code.
 This is a necessary download for the code to work.

-rngbot_discord_pfp.png: A screenshot of a  wireframe d20 that I rendered.
-I use this as the pfp for my version of the bot.
-You are welcome to use and modify this image as you'd like.

-default_commands.txt: A .txt file containing the default commands for the bot.
-Not necessary for bot functionality, just a reference.

 ## Resources Used:
 https://realpython.com/how-to-make-a-discord-bot-python/